abolfazljazak/Request-Management-System/README.md

-# CityFinder API 🌍
+# ZipCityAPI 🌍

-Welcome to **CityFinder API**, a powerful and modern RESTful API built with **NestJS** to manage user authentication and fetch city data based on postal codes.
+Welcome to **ZipCityAPI**, a powerful and modern RESTful API built with **NestJS** to manage user authentication and fetch city data based on postal codes.
 This project leverages the **CQRS** pattern, **TypeORM**, and **Zippopotamus API** to provide a scalable and maintainable solution for user management and city data retrieval.
 Whether you're a developer looking to integrate city data into your app or just exploring a well-structured backend, this project has got you covered! 🚀

 ---